Register to attend the Citizenship School

-The Citizenship School is a European training programme designed for young people who want to understand their rights, make their voices heard, and actively participate in society.
-It is especially aimed at young people with a migrant background who want to build confidence, skills, and real opportunities for civic and political participation.
+The Citizenship School is a FREE Erasmus+ training programme designed for young people living in Portugal who want to understand their rights, make their voices heard, and actively participate in society.

 This project is co-funded by the European Union through the Erasmus+ Programme and delivered by a European partnership of organisations working in youth empowerment, inclusion, and active citizenship.